tijmenvangulik/ErgometerJS/README.md

 - 0.0.10
      * ionic 2 example
      * moved readme's
+- 0.0.11
+    * added web bluetooth support

 # Project features

 * The project is open source and and it is based on open source project. (appache 2 license)
-* Uses low power blue tooth (BLE) connection.
+* Uses low power bluetooth (BLE) connection.
 * Written in typescript which is compiled to javascript.
 You can use the driver without typescript.
-* Platform independent (cordova/ phonegap /ionic)
-* For now the internal ble driver works with ios, android and windows 8.1.
+* Platform independent (mobile / desktop / web ) I have not yet been able to test all platforms but it should work on:

+  * Mobile using cordova: iOS,android, Windows
+  * Mobile react native: iOS,android
+  * Desktop using Electron  MacOS X, Windows, Linux
+  * Server using Node MacOS X, Windows, Linux (inc Raspberry PI)
+  * Web: chrome canary (still beta)

+Basically ErgometerJS needs javascript and a blue tooth driver which can be (noble,cordova-plugin-ble or web bluetooth)

 * API definitions can be found in a separate typescript definition file (ergometer.d.ts).

     http://www.concept2.com/files/pdf/us/monitors/PM5_BluetoothSmartInterfaceDefinition.pdf